The art of the possible: Decathlon

-Ahead of our visit, it was already clear that Decathlon does not have the physical presence once held by its former rivals, but we think its pragmatic approach to online growth has put it in good stead – a firm investment in its logistics has provided a strong basis for store expansion.
+Ahead of our visit, it was already clear that Decathlon did not have the physical presence once held by its former rivals, but we thought its pragmatic approach to online growth had put it in good stead – a firm investment in its logistics provided a strong basis for store expansion.

 Customers visiting its website are offered a salvo of perks that many established players and competitors simply don’t provide, including:

 - Accurate stock check;